noah-nuebling/mac-mouse-fix/Markdown/Templates/en-US/readme_template.md

 ## What people say

 Thanks so much to everyone sharing their excitement about Mac Mouse Fix!\
-On the [website](http://noah-nuebling.github.io/mac-mouse-fix-website/) you can find a collection of nice things people have said about Mac Mouse Fix.
+On the [website](http://noah-nuebling.github.io/mac-mouse-fix-website/) you can find a collection of nice things people have said about the app.

 <!--